antwan1/Task-Manager-project/README.md

     delete and find the existing data, since the data entered into the fields upon running the application is not being written into any external file.
-    The UI still lack fields in order assign date to the tasks and projects; as well as the importance band.
+    The UI still lack fields in order assign model.date to the tasks and projects; as well as the importance band.
     The application is unable to calculate urgency of any task by making mathematical comparisons with the other tasks or